Self-service checkouts have become a staple in British supermarkets and fast-food restaurants – unsurprisingly, to cut costs on staff.

-Now, there are several types of self-ordering kiosks in the UK, some affordable so even small restaurants and shops can benefit.
+Now, there are several types of self-ordering kiosks in the UK, some affordable even to small restaurants and shops.

 Definition